parmes/parmes/solfec-1.0/theory/conform.rst

 ------------------------------

-This is an implicit formulation based on [1]_ and it is optionally used on an individual contact point level within the :ref:`Gauss--Seidel solver <solfec-theory-solvers-gs>`.
+This is an implicit formulation based on [1]_ and it is optionally used on an individual contact point level within the :ref:`Gauss--Seidel solver <solfec-1.0-theory-solvers-gs>`.
 On the point level this formulation is implemented in `dbs.c:35 <https://github.com/tkoziara/solfec/blob/master/dbs.c#L35>`_.
 The Signorini condition :eq:`Signorini` is expressed as a projection